-Note that wherever DWSNZ is noted in the text, the Drinking Water Standards, NZ 2005 (revised 2008) are referred to.
+Note that wherever DWSNZ is noted in the text, it refers to the Drinking Water Standards, NZ 2005 (revised 2008).

 P1 refers to Priority 1 determinands, whose presence can lead to major and rapid illness outbreak, such as E.coli.